Frequently Asked Questions (FAQ)

 Q: What is the process for obtaining permission to use NEON data and/or physical infrastructure in my research?

-A: Please see our Research Support page for complete guidance on conducting research involving NEON data and/or infrastructure.
+A: Please see our Research Support Services page for complete guidance on conducting research involving NEON data and/or infrastructure.

 Q: What types of documentation do you provide with the data?